 This Prospectus also qualifies the distribution and issuance of the Broker Warrants and the Over-Allotment Option and any Common Shares issued upon the exercise of the Over-Allotment Option.
+The Over-Allotment Option may be exercised for market stabilization purposes.
 See "Plan of Distribution".